-All enrollments in the fall semester 2020 will be reconfigured to be graded as satisfactory (S) or unsatisfactory (U).
-Students may elect to have courses, lessons, and recitals graded for a letter grade instead of S/U by changing grading format for each individual course by 7 December 2020.2 After 7 December, the grading format for courses may not be changed.
+All enrollments in the spring semester 2021 will be reconfigured to be graded as satisfactory (S) or unsatisfactory (U).
+Students may elect to have courses, lessons, and recitals graded for a letter grade instead of S/U by changing grading format for each individual course by 3 May 2021.
+After 3 May, the grading format for courses may not be changed.
 Note that ensembles may not be changed from the S/U grading format.

 The grades S and U are new to Peabody and will be implemented for the first time in the fall semester.
 S/U grading is similar to P/F grading with one important difference: F is a failing grade that typically counts for 0 quality points in a student GPA, whereas U does not factor into the GPA.
 Courses that are graded S/U will not factor into a grade point average.